High-volume low-speed fan: Operation

 HVLS fans work on a principle of utilizing a significant increase in blade surface area, instead of speed/velocity, as a means of moving a large volume of air at low speeds.
 Taking greater advantage of a standard air moving principle where air movement breaks up the moisture-saturated boundary layer surrounding the body and accelerates evaporation to produce a cooling effect.
 Ceiling fans produce a column of air as they turn.
 This column of air moves down and out along the floor.
 Called a horizontal floor jet, this deep wall of horizontal moving air is relative to the diameter of a fan, and to a lesser degree, the speed of a fan.
 Once the floor jet reaches its potential, it migrates outward until it meets a side wall or other vertical surface.
+The blades are airfoils.

 Under ideal conditions, an 8 ft fan produces a floor jet of air approximately 36 in deep.
 A 24 ft fan produces a floor jet 108 in deep, tall enough to engulf a human standing on the floor or a cow, its initial development purpose.

-Commercial HVLS fans differ from residential ceiling fans with regard to diameter, rotational speed, and performance.
-While some fans use contemporary blades to move air, other methods are being used to make it more efficient such as using airfoils.